Prescreening without overpromising

 Teams can separate promising leads from patients who need more information or another study path.

-Prescreen status stays attached to the patient workflow, owner, and next action.
+Prescreen status stays attached to the patient record, owner, and next action.

 The process explains that prescreening starts the conversation and eligibility comes later.